 Over the past 15 years BEF has grown across the North East, North West, Yorkshire,

-Humberside and Lincolnshire and lent to a wide range of businesses, from sole traders and start-ups through to established multi-site companies.
+Humberside and Lincolnshire and lent to a wide range of businesses.
+These ranged from sole traders and start-ups through to established multi-site companies.

-Jason James, relationship manager at Unity Trust Bank said: “Our vision is to help create a better society by working with a range of organisations that share our values.
+Jason James is a relationship manager at Unity Trust Bank.
+He said: “Our vision is to help create a better society by working with a range of organisations that share our values.

-“We support Responsible Finance lenders like BEF so they can deliver responsible, affordable lending to help small businesses which struggle to access finance from mainstream providers.
+“We support Responsible Finance lenders like BEF so they can deliver responsible, affordable lending.
+These help small businesses which struggle to access finance from mainstream providers.

 “As social enterprises they re-invest profits to deliver economic and social benefits to the communities they serve.

-“These are unprecedented times and we are pleased that this significant funding package will help BEF to support the Government’s CBILS programme.”
+“These are unprecedented times.
+We are pleased that this significant funding package will help BEF to support the Government’s CBILS programme.”

 Both Unity Trust Bank and BEF align their operations and practices to the UN’s Sustainable Development Goals – a globally recognised framework for achieving a better and more sustainable future, and many of the individual goals will be enabled and supported through focus on financial inclusion.

-Jason James of Unity Trust Bank said: “The business of Responsible Finance lenders and their clients will contribute to a wide variety of SDGs but, in particular, Unity recognises this as our contribution to Partnerships for the Goals.”
+Jason James of Unity Trust Bank said: “The business of Responsible Finance lenders and their clients will contribute to a wide variety of SDGs.
+In particular, Unity recognises this as our contribution to Partnerships for the Goals.”

-Stephen Waud of BEF said: “We are making great progress against the UN’s SDGs and continuing to embed them within our operating model and educate our wider stakeholders to their importance.”
+Stephen Waud of BEF said: “We are making great progress against the UN’s SDGs.
+We are continuing to embed them within our operating model and educate our wider stakeholders to their importance.”